Myorignl/bikesharing/README.md

 This module centers arround the use of tableau for data vizualization.
 We are tasked with creating a variety of visual graphs.
 A csv file is provided with the data for this project.
 The csv file is uploaded to jupyter or VS where a data frame is created using padas and the date format is changed to enable the data visualization.
 The newly formatted data is saved as a new csv file and used for the remainder of the assignment.

 - Overview
 The scenario presents an oportunity to establish a bikesharing service in Des Moines.
 In order to present the  data to prospect investors we are using excisting data from a bikesharing service in New York.
 Using the data availalbe enables the creation of visual graphs that are easy to use and interpret.
-The visualizaion will illustrate to the investrs that there is a market for the services, this will help secure funding.
+The visualizaion will illustrate to the investors that there is a market for the services, this will help secure funding.

 ## Deliverable 1- Change Trip Duration to a Datetime Format